uc-cdis/BRH-documentation/docs/nextflow-request-creds.md

 * Please generate and send my credentials in the afternoon
 * Please generate and send my credentials ASAP

-To ensure prompt attention, I will also ping `@nextflow-support` on the Slack channel after I have sent my email.
+To ensure prompt attention, I will also ping `nextflow-support` *(please do not use @ for this)* on the Slack channel after I have sent my email.

 Thanks!